 How to Win New Customers or Recapture Old Ones Through Personalization

-Embracing consumer trends means adapting to the consumers’ demand and delivering all the necessities to ensure a frictionless online and offline shopping experience.
+Embracing consumer trends means adapting to the consumers’ demands and delivering all the necessities to ensure a frictionless online and offline shopping experience.

-There are many ways to answer to their demands:
+There are many ways to answer their demands:

 - Personalized product videos